MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-topology-requirements-for-sharepoint-server-subscription-editon.md

 2. **/DotNet48:<*file*>** Install Microsoft .NET Framework 4.8 from <*file*>.
 3. **/MSVCRT142:<*file*>** Install Visual C++ Redistributable Package for Visual Studio 2015-2019 from <*file*>.

-## Deployment requirements: farm topology
-<a name="hwforwebserver"> </a>

-SharePoint Server supports the same farm topologies as SharePoint Server 2019.
-For more information, see [Planning for a MinRole server deployment in SharePoint Server 2019](planning-for-a-minrole-server-deployment-in-sharepoint-server.md).

-## Minimum requirements for client computers

-A supported browser.
-For more information, see [System requirements for Microsoft 365 and office:Browsers](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources?rtc=1#coreui-heading-uyetipy).

 ## Software requirements
 <a name="section4"> </a>